Roger Haupt laughs nervously and implores ’please, if I ask you for

 in new technology-related services.
 It also lagged behind several of its

-key rivals in both strength of network and its capabilities in
+key rivals in terms of both strength of international network and its

 Global account consolidations of the kind that transform agencies are